-The State of Texas has specific requirements that you must meet to be legally able to adopt a child in our state.
-For starters, you must be at least 21 years old and be a responsible adult with a steady job and income.
+The State of Texas has specific requirements that you must meet to be legally able to adopt a child.
+For starters, you must be at least 21 years old.
+You should be a responsible adult with a steady job and income.
 It does not matter if you are single or married, but you (and your spouse, if applicable) must fill out an application with the Department of Family and Protective Services or a private adoption agency to begin being considered for adoption of a child.

 A home study is a critical element to any petition for adoption.
 Once you have asked a court to adopt a child or legally have asked DFPS to allow you to be a foster parent, you must be willing to have a social study done on your home.
-Social research involves a social worker coming into your home on multiple occasions to inspect the condition and safety of your own, ensure that all persons living in the house are "safe" to be around children, and interview all persons residing inside the home.
+Social research involves a social worker coming into your home on multiple occasions.
+They will inspect the condition and safety of your own, ensure that all persons living in the house are “safe” to be around children.
+They will also interview all persons residing inside the home.

 A criminal background search will also be completed of you and likely any person living in your home.
 You will need to explain any charges made against you- especially those that involve harming family members.
 Along these same lines, a background search regarding prior Child Protective Services (CPS) investigations into you and your spouse will be conducted as well.